fmcgeough/fmcgeough.github.io/_posts/2025-03-06-elixir-config-files.md

 Then secret1 will be set to whatever you have set in your compile environment (probably nothing).

 If you want to use the system environment to configure how your production app works then you use the runtime.exs file.
 This file is read after our application and dependencies are compiled and therefore it can configure how our application works at runtime.
-If the config above was in runtime.exs then secret1 is set to whatever the environment variable SECRET_CONFIG_THING1 stores on the machine you run your app.
+If the config above was in runtime.exs then secret1 is set to whatever the environment variable SECRET_CONFIG_THING1 stores on the machine on which you run your app.

 Be aware that runtime.exs is evaluated at runtime for all the Mix environments.
 When you are running unit tests locally your runtime.exs file is evaluated.
-Its not just for what is built when you do a mix release.

 Because this is the case you'll find code like this in a lot of runtime.exs files: